Woodland Burials in the UK

 It is a burial in a permanent independent natural site specifically ring fenced for the purpose of containing burial plots.
 A tree is usually planted as a memorial to the deceased after internment.
 Often in addition a small plaque with the deceased's name and span of life may be laid at the grave site.
-A commemorative service to the deceased can be held at the time of burial independent of religious dictates or in keeping with dictates entirely as desired.
+A commemorative service to the deceased can be held at the time of burial independent of religious dictates or in keeping with dictates entirely as desired. text

 The modern woodland burial site is earmarked in perpetuity as an expanse of land largely for nature to take its course once burial and tree planting has taken place.
 This permits the two-fold advantage of the permanent preservation of an area for natural woodland together with a peaceful memorial marker for people to remember family members and friends after they have passed on.

 Secular or religious

 To have a service or not and the type of service is of the deceased or deceased family's choice.
 Any physical tributes secular or religious would normally be removed a short period of time after an internment or service in keeping with the design for naturalness.

 Woodland burial site locations

 Usually in scenically attractive rural locations.
 The numbers of green woodland parks and sites have grown since 1993 with a few hundred now to be found across England, Scotland and Wales.
 Northern Ireland appears to be still awaiting its first designation.